 If you want a lighter and more portable option, then The Allen Gear 6034 is a great choice.
 You can find it on Amazon here.
 If you want the best soft compound bow case, then I would recommend you to choose the Allen, if not then continue.

 As I mentioned earlier my personal favorite is the Plano 114400.
 And this is for a good reason.
 Because of its protective material, but yet light for its size.
 It offers great protection making it suitable for air travel and harsh environments.

 - Light for its size

 Looking for a bow case with high quality, durability, and high quality there was no other brand than SKB that popped up in my head.
 SKB is a great brand that I recommend you check out.
 I have used them for years without any issue.
 So back to the case, the best bow case for travel is the SKB iseries Double Bow Case.

 As it says in the word it’s a double-decker.
 You can fit two bows in there, but you don’t need two bows to use it efficiently!
 You can do just as a friend of mine.
 Use the bottom deck for your extra gear and the top deck for your bow.
-This way you have a great and save storage space for your extra gear and same for your bow.
+This way you have a great and safe storage space for your extra gear and the same for your bow.
 Highly, highly recommend this product.
 If I could choose one bow case out of all on the list, I would choose this one for sure.

 - Great Storage